lzim/teampsd/mtl_facilitate_workgroup/checklists/post_session_checklist.md

 <img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_facilitate_sq_sm.png"
      height = "150" width = "250">

-# MTL Facilitate Post-checklist
+# *MTL* Facilitate Post-Session Checklist

 ## Fidelity Ratings -
 Submit fidelity ratings for the session at [mtl.how/fidelity](https://mtl.how/fidelity)

 ## Facilitator Debriefing Checklist -

 1. Attendance and engagement
+  - Jenn will post screenshots of the Teams attendee list and EES confirmation receipt of CEU approval
+  - Facilitators can also check the Facilitator Dashboard on mtl.how/sim facilitator_login from Session 05 and on

 2. Facilitator needs/questions (need for training, problems)

 3. Create issue cards at [mtl.how/issues](https:/mtl.how/issues) to alert co-facilitators of issues they may encounter and to signal support groups of issues to resolve.